-James Goldman’s Oscar-winning screenplay has lost little of its luster 36 years later, in an impressive remake that provides delectably meaty roles for Patrick Stewart and Glenn Close.
+The late James Goldman’s Oscar-winning screenplay has lost little of its luster 36 years later, in an impressive remake that provides delectably meaty roles for Patrick Stewart and Glenn Close.
+Inasmuch as Goldman (who died in 1998) adapted the film from his stage play, the close-in material lends itself well to television, what with its lacerating verbal confrontations, court intrigue and “Masterpiece Theatre”-like trappings.
 Beautifully shot but carrying an extra 20 minutes or so of screen time from its prior incarnation, “The Lion in Winter” is a long sit but nevertheless a rewarding one.

 Both Peter O’Toole and Katharine Hepburn garnered Oscar nominations (with the latter winning) for the original, which might explain why the principals couldn’t resist a trip to Hungary and Slovakia to re-shoot Goldman’s script under director Andrei Konchalovsky.

 Anyone whose familiarity with the period is derived from the Robin Hood tales will be in for a rude awakening upon absorbing this zesty look at King Henry II (Stewart); his jailed queen, Eleanor of Aquitane (Close); and their three despicable sons, including the crusading Richard the Lionheart and the dolt who would in future years usurp his throne, John.